MaxAantjes/Exp-Analysis-Dropout-EDU-EC-COVID19/brief-paper.md

 **At the end of June, the IADB reported that public education enrolment in the Ecuadorian coastal provinces had increased with 6.5% (Olson, 2020).
-Last week, Ecuavisa, a major Ecuadorian Television Network reported that over 150 million students nationwide have transitioned from private to public institutions (Ecuavisa, 2020).**
+Last week, Ecuavisa, a major Ecuadorian Television Network reported that over 150 thousand students nationwide have transitioned from private to public institutions (Ecuavisa, 2020).**

 This apparent fall in private education enrolment was expected.
 The main